DarienLibrary/website_content/content/_finished/summerreading/summer_reading_adults.md

 This year there are two ways to play: Register to play online OR pick up a game card!

 * [Register online](https://dar.to/3ifssuX "Register online").
 Check the [Frequent Asked Questions sheet](https://dar.to/2BkR8lj "FAQs sheet") for more information on how to play online.
-* Or pick up your game cards at the Welcome Desk or [download a game card](https://dar.to/3igxnfd "Download a Game Card").
+* Or pick up your game cards at the Welcome Desk (starting July 6th) or [download a game card](https://dar.to/3igxnfd "Download a Game Card").
 <br />

 #### Once you have registered online or picked up your game card:

 * Complete any three challenges for an opportunity to win.
-* Log your challenges online or return your game card to the Library between July 1st and August 14th, and you will be entered into three drawings for a $25 gift certificate to Barrett Bookstore.
+* Log your challenges online or return your game card to the Library between July 6th and August 14th, and you will be entered into three drawings for a $25 gift certificate to Barrett Bookstore.
 * Every completed game card and online entry is a submission for the grand prize of a $100 gift certificate to Barrett Bookstore.

 <br />